 This facility was constructed in 2014.
 Two indoor rooms provide all the technololgy Scouts will need to learn more about computers, game design, electronics, photography, programming, and robotics.

 Climbing & Rappelling

 Slippery Falls has several great climbing sites.
 An indoor climbing wall provides a place to climb even during rainy weather.
 Numerous natural rock sites offer gigantic granite boulders and cliffs.
 A 51-foot climbing tower feature two negative elements and is one of the tallest towers in the region.
 Scouts can attend the climbing merit badge sessions or climb during the twilight activities.
 Scouts must be 13 years of age to participate in these programs.

-Lists of Specific Merit Badges and Programs Offered in 2019:
+Lists of Specific Merit Badges and Programs Offered:

 - American Cultures

 - Auto Mechanics

 - Emergency Preparedness*

 - Fire Safety

 - Game Design